 Land suitable for farming is an irreplaceable natural resource.
 Agricultural lands and farming provide many benefits to the citizens of King County including a connection to our cultural heritage, fresh local foods, and a diverse economy.
-In 2002, farmers in King County produced over \$94 million in agricultural sales.
-The majority of the food produced in King County is fruits and vegetables that are consumed locally.
+In ((2002)) 2007, farmers in King County produced over ((\$94)) \$127 million in agricultural sales. ((The majority of the food produced in King County is fruits and vegetables that are consumed locally.))
 Farmlands are an intrinsic component of the varied open space landscape of the region.
 Farmland provides scenic vistas and low-density separation between rural communities.
 Many farms in the county include an educational experience through U-Pick operations, harvest tours, and demonstrations of agricultural practices.
 Agricultural lands also provide environmental benefits, including habitat for birds and other wildlife, large areas without impervious surfaces, and opportunities for providing riparian vegetation along rivers and streams.

-The concern about the loss of farmland in King County came to a height in the 1970s and resulted in the successful Farmland Preservation Program bond issue in 1979, which has funded the purchase of farmland development rights on over 13,000 acres.
-In 1985, the county first designated its Agricultural Production Districts (APDs), which have remained stable since then at about 42,000 acres.
-However, despite the land conservation accomplished through the Farmland Preservation Program (FPP) and the designation of the APD, not all of this land is farmed.
-Based on a 2006 survey, approximately 23,000 acres of the 42,000 acres designated as APDs are being actively farmed.
+The concern about the loss of farmland in King County came to a height in the 1970s and resulted in the successful Farmland Preservation Program (FPP) bond issue in 1979, which has funded the purchase of farmland development rights on over 13,000 acres.
+In 1985, the county first designated its Agricultural Production Districts (APDs), which have remained stable since then at more than 41,000 ((about 42,000)) acres.
+However, despite the land conservation accomplished through the ((Farmland Preservation Program (FPP))) FPP and the designation of the APDs, not all of this land is farmed.
+Based on a 2009 2006 survey, approximately 24,000 ((23,000)) acres of the ((42,000 acres designated as)) APDs are being actively farmed.
 A 2003 survey of the Rural Area identified an additional 25,000 acres in active agriculture outside the APDs.